Semperfai/permissions-test-task/README.md

 This template should help get you started developing with Vue 3 in Vite.

+## Running the Backend Server

+This project uses `json-server` to simulate a REST API for development purposes. `json-server` provides a full fake REST API with zero coding in no time.

 ### Environment Variables

 To run this project, you will need to add the following environment variable to your .env file